 While Smith’s volatile attachment to the Church of England is evident in her poetry, death, her “gentle friend,” is perhaps her most popular subject.
 Much of her inspiration came from theology and the fairy tales of the Brothers Grimm.
-She enjoyed reading Tennyson and Browning and read few contemporary poets in an attempt to keep her voice original and pure.
-Her style is unique in its combination of seemingly prosaic statements, variety of voices, playful meter, and deep sense of irony.
+She enjoyed reading Alfred Lord Tennyson and Robert Browning and read few contemporary poets in an attempt to keep her voice original and pure.
+Her style is unique in its combination of seemingly prosaic statements, a variety of voices, playful meter, and a deep sense of irony.
 Smith was officially recognized with the Chomondeley Award for Poetry in 1966 and the Queen’s Gold Medal for Poetry in 1969.

 Smith died of a brain tumor on March 7, 1971.